EpeR1/munin-unifi/README.md

-This is a [Munin](http://munin-monitoring.org/) plugin to monitor your [Ubiquiti Unifi](https://www.ubnt.com/products/#unifi) wireless network status.
+This is a [Munin](http://munin-monitoring.org/) plugin to monitor your [Ubiquiti Unifi](https://www.ubnt.com/products/#unifi) wireless AP status.
+It queryes the APs via SNMPv2 and converts result for munin.
-It uses SNMPv2 and php child-processes to get network data.
+It can use php child-processes to get responses faster.

-### The original version of code is aviable here: [https://git.bmrg.hu/pub/munin-unifi.git/](https://git.bmrg.hu/pub/munin-unifi.git/)
+It is tested with AP-AC-PRO (up to now).
+If snmp oids are different on your product, you can use `snmpwalk -v2c -c public ap01.network.lan 'iso.3.6.1.4.1.41112'` command to clarify them.
+Official UBNT Unifi SNMP MIBs are available here: [Forum](https://community.ui.com/questions/MIBs-/a0365341-b14f-441b-9484-fd4be414d281)